AlZrSe/vasp_docker/README.md

 ## Tested toolchains and versions:

 * gcc + openmpi + libfftw3 + openblas + scalapack from standard Ubuntu 24.04 with VASP 6.3.2 (also with VASP's `make test`)
+* NVidia HPC compilers with VASP 6.3.2 (with GPU support)